How to Form an LLC in Delaware in 7 Steps

 A limited liability company ("LLC") is a popular business structure for small business startups, and Delaware LLCs offer a few advantages over other states.
 You can form a series LLC, an anonymous LLC, and benefit from Delaware's Court of Chancery.
 You can start an LLC in Delaware with the step-by-step guide below.

 7 Steps to Form an LLC in Delaware

-Before you can formally create your LLC, you need to have a name ready to go.
-According to the Delaware Limited Liability Company Act, your LLC name must:
+Before you can formally create your LLC, you need to have a name that you can use for your LLC.
+According to the Delaware Limited Liability Company Act, your Delaware LLC name must:

-To find out if your name is available in Delaware, you can run a business name search.
+You can run a business name search to determine if your name is available in Delaware.
 The Delaware Division of Corporations provides a searchable database to make this easy.
-If there are any exact (or deceptively similar) matches, you will need to find a new company name.
+You will need to find a new company name if there are any exact (or deceptively similar) matches.

-All Delaware LLCs need to have a registered agent as the contact point with the Division of Corporations.
-A registered agent is a person or entity who will accept important legal paperwork for your LLC.
+All Delaware LLCs need a registered agent as the contact point with the Division of Corporations.
+A registered agent is a person or entity who accepts legal documents for your LLC.
 If someone sues your business, the service of process goes to the registered agent.
-Under Delaware law, your registered agent.
+Under Delaware law, your registered agent can be:

 - Your LLC itself

 The registered agent must have a physical address in Delaware, meaning a street address (not a P.O.
 Box).
 Many business owners want to form LLCs in Delaware, even if Delaware is not their home state.
 In that case, they use a professional registered agent to represent their company.

 To create your Delaware LLC, you must file a certificate of formation with the Delaware Division of Corporations.
 The certificate of formation is a charter that formally establishes your LLC as a legal entity.
 To complete your certificate of formation, you will need the following:

 - The name and address of the registered agent located in Delaware